Xenrathe/JS-BattleTreats/README.md

 ## To-do List:

-- bug relating to infinite loop when randomly placing dogs (place K first?)
-- AI bug w/ dog placement, not putting at 0 or 9 coords (rounding issue)
 - Kennel button for random placement
 - improve the dotmatrix some
 - allow cancelling of new game